Fertility tourism: Canada

 Canada has recently become a more popular foreign surrogacy destination, with almost half the babies born to Canadian surrogates in British Columbia in 2016 and 2017 being for foreign parents.

 Numerous reasons have been proposed to explain Canada's rising popularity as an international surrogacy destination.
 For one, Canada is one of the few destinations that still allows surrogacy for foreign commissioning parents.
 While, Greece, Ukraine, Russia, Georgia and a few U.S. states also permit surrogacy for foreign commissioning parents, Canada does not discriminate on the basis of marital status or sexual orientation.
 Canada is also attractive because it is fairly efficient in granting legal parental rights, declaring legal parenthood and issuing birth certificates within weeks of birth.
 This contrasts with other countries with lengthier processes that often deter commissioning parents wanting to quickly return home with their new babies.
 Canada's strong and universal healthcare system also makes it a favourable international surrogacy destination, as pregnant women in Canada receive high-quality, publicly funded healthcare throughout pregnancy, during delivery, and after birth.
 This reduces the risk of pregnancy complications, which is often a significant concern of commissioning parents.

+Mexico

+While surrogacy is unregulated in most regions of Mexico, many intended parents travel to Mexico for the purpose of surrogacy.
+Mexico is one of only several countries in the world which allow foreigners, LGBTQ+ couples, and single intended parents to access surrogacy.
+The legality of surrogacy was confirmed by the 2021 ruling by the Supreme Court of Mexico which found that restrictions placed on access to surrogacy based on marital status, sexuality, or nationality unconstitutional.

+The cost of surrogacy in Mexico is lower than that in the United States because of lower average compensation paid to a surrogate mother and lower medical costs in general.
+Surrogacy costs in Mexico range between $80,000 and $100,000 USD for a complete package, including fertilization, legal fees, compensation for a surrogate mother, and agency's fee.